bocoup/wpt/docs/writing-tests/reftest-tutorial.md

 With a test file and a reference file, we've completed both of the necessary components of a WPT reftest.
 However, what we've created so far is susceptible to "false positives."
-Put differently: browsers could pass this test without actually doing what we expect.
+Web browsers could pass this test without actually doing what we expect.
 For example, a browser would produce identical renderings for both of the new files if it always presented text in black.
-A browser that did that definitely shouldn't pass our test.
+A browser like that definitely shouldn't pass our test.

 Fortunately, WPT reftests offer another feature which lets us guard against false positives: "mismatch" files.
 We can add a file that demonstrates what the